axch/rules/README.md

 makes it easier to see what the simplifier is actually doing, and therefore easier to get it right.
 Much the same thing happens with local optimization passes in compilers.

-The Rules software is an engine for

-- defining patterns like `(+ 0 (? x))`, which means "Match any list of length 3 that begins with the symbol `+` and the number `0`, and call its third element `x`";
-- using them to define rules like `(rule (+ 0 (? x)) x)`, which means "If you see such a list, return its third element, otherwise leave it"; and
-- composing such rules into pattern-dispatch operators and term rewriting systems.

-In addition, Rules

-- is extensible to more kinds of patterns;
-- includes example term-rewriting simplifiers for logic and algebra;
-  and
-- is itself meant as a pedagogical illustration of a way to write such engines.

 Installation